Fiori-Tracker/fiori-tracker.github.io/docs/customer-reference-preparation.md

     === "Details"

         - Main SAP product and its release number
-        - Main business processes monitored wit this system
+        - Main business processes monitored with this system
         - Name of the team that is planning to operate Fiori Tracker
         - Current phase of the project